-- 1-2 tsp or more kosher salt (depending on how salty you like your ramen).
+- 1-2 tsp kosher salt - depending on how salty you like your ramen.

 - Combine the soy, sake, mirin, sugar, garlic and green onions in a ziploc bag large enough to hold the pork belly.
 Stick a straw in the bag and seal the ziploc bag up against it (so the straw is the only opening).
 Suck as much of the air out as you can and seal.